Privacy and security benefits

 The use of a digital ID involves the exchange of sensitive and personal information when a person is seeking to verify their ID online.

 The Privacy Act promotes and protects the privacy of individuals and covers many Digital ID transactions.
-This Act includes a range of enforcement and regulatory powers.
+The Privacy Act includes a range of enforcement and regulatory powers.

-The Trusted Digital Identity Framework builds on the requirements in the Privacy Act, ensuring that providers in the Australian Government's Digital ID system meet high standards for privacy and security.
+The Digital ID Act 2024 builds on the requirements in the Privacy Act, ensuring that accredited providers meet high standards for privacy and security.

 Privacy Impact Assessments